At Carlton : 2017 - 2023

 At the Under-18 championships, Fisher averaged 21 disposals, three marks and five tackles over his four games, but it was his creativity around the stoppages and clean hands that won him his state’s Most Valuable Player Award as well as selection in the All Australian team.
 Meanwhile, Zac was also making the pundits sit up and take notice of his debut season of senior football in the WAFL.
 In 10 games for Perth, the confident young left-footer averaged 11 kicks, 7 handpasses and 3 tackles per match, as well as kicking six handy goals.

 One unabashed fan of Fisher’s ability was WA Talent Manager Adam Jones, who, prior to the National Draft, had this to say about the future wearer of Carlton’s number 25 guernsey.
 "He's a terrific kid.
 He's high energy, really enthusiastic and a really good person to have in your team.
 He brings guys together.
 He's an exceptionally smart player and really sharp around the stoppages.
-He's a natural reader of the play, clean with his hands and quite skilful.
+He's a natural reader of the play, clean with his hands and quite skillful.
 He's played a lot of league footy this year and did really well for a kid his size.
 As he steps up he'll have to put on some size and improve his fitness, but he's had a terrific year and he's only going to get better."

 Fisher is a distant cousin of fellow Blues speedster Dennis Armfield.

-Zac Fisher's original junior club was the York Roos which is 97 km east of Perth.
+Zac Fisher's original junior club was the York Roos, which is 97 km east of Perth.